 - Classes of hazardous materials which may be include:

-- Explosives.
+- Explosives

-- o Flammable and non-flammable compressed gases.
+- Flammable and non-flammable compressed gases

-- o Flammable liquids.
+- Flammable liquids

-- Oxidizers.
+- Oxidizers

-- Toxic materials.
+- Toxic materials

-- Corrosives.
+- Corrosives

 - The hazardous classification does not apply to petroleum products that are in the process of being used as lubricants or fuels.
 For example, the gasoline in a vehicle's fuel tank would not fall under these requirements.

-- The DOT classification numbers for hazardous materials are provided in HS-59A Classification Labeling and Placarding.
+- The DOT classification numbers for hazardous materials are provided in Hazardous Material Classification, Labeling and Placarding.